G2G Racing: Truck No. 46 history

 In 2023, Norm Benning would attempt to qualify for the race at Daytona driving the No. 46 truck, replacing Johnny Sauter, who was originally on the entry list for the event.

+Poole would return to the No. 46 making his season debut at Las Vegas finishing 33rd after suffering issues with the gearing.
+He would return later in the season at Kansas to pick up a very solid 20th place finish.
+He would return the next week at Darlington where he finished 36th.

 Truck No. 46 results

 Truck No. 47 history

 On February 3, 2022, it was announced that the No. 47 would be fielded full-time in 2022 and driven by Johnny Sauter, Tim Viens, and Roger Reuse.

 Brennan Poole would drive the truck at Atlanta, setting a good pace with a 9th in the lone practice session but ultimately finishing 28th after having fuel pickup issues and losing all power on the backstretch while running 17th.
 Samuel LeComte would drive the truck at COTA but would ultimately fail to qualify.
 Viens was scheduled to make his first start of the season in the No. 47 at Martinsville, but the truck was withdrawn before the race.
 In Sonoma, Travis McCullough would both attempt to make his Truck Series debuts in the No. 47 truck.
 However, McCullough had to be replaced due to his drug test results not coming in in time for practice.
 (As it was his first start of the season, he had to take a drug test beforehand.)
 Stefan Parsons was going to replace him in the No. 47 truck for qualifying.
 However, Parsons moved from the No. 47 to replace Filippi in the No. 46 truck in qualifying due to Filippi not adjusting to the truck well enough in practice.
 The No. 47 truck was withdrawn.
 Kaden Honeycutt would drive the No. 47 truck at Nashville.

+In 2023, Andrew Gordon would drive the No. 47 truck at Bristol Dirt.
+The truck was a Ford instead of its usual Toyota.
+He failed to qualify.
+Owner Viens drove the No. 47 truck at Kansas.
+He finished 36th.
+Dawson Cram would drive the truck at Darlington where he finished 35th.

 Truck No. 47 results

 ARCA Menards Series

 On December 25, 2021, Tim Viens announced that he had bought an ARCA car from the closed Chad Bryant Racing team, hinting that G2G could field an ARCA Menards Series team in 2022 as well.
 However, the team has yet to announce any ARCA plans.

-As of June 10th, 2022, The car has been listed for sale by Viens.
+As of June 10, 2022, The car has been listed for sale by Viens.